Planning your year-round family budget

 Spring

-After a long, cold winter, many of us yearn to get away to warmer climates over the spring break.
-However, an all-inclusive trip to the Caribbean from Winnipeg can cost a family of four well over $4,000.
-While some choose to pay on credit, you can budget for your trip and pay for it from your hard-earned savings.
+After a long, cold winter, many of us yearn to get away to warmer climates over spring break.
+However, you can expect a decent all-inclusive to cost about $275 per person, per night.
+That adds up quickly for families.
+While some choose to pay on credit, you could budget for your trip and pay for it from your planned savings.

 Work out how much you can afford to take from your monthly budget and multiply it by the number of months left between now and your trip.
 That amount is your vacation budget.
 For example, if you think you can cut back by $500 each month for about 6 months in advance, you would be able to put that $3,000 directly towards your trip.